asncd/MIMOSCA/README.md

 ### Intermediate Computation
 * A simple fitness calculation is possible by determining the difference between the initial abundances of a GBC and how many cells it appeared in.
 * Guide barcodes and cell barcodes have to be paired accurately
-* A Cell state classifier is defined on wildtype or control cells and then applied to all cells in an experiment.
-These classifications can used as outputs to be predicted (instead of gene expression) or as covariates in the model
+* A Cell state classifier is defined on wildtype or control cells and then applied to all cells in an experiment (see this <a href="https://github.com/asncd/MIMOSCA/blob/master/Cell_States/DC_celltypes-wt-github.ipynb">iPython notebook</a>).
+These classifications can used as outputs to be predicted (instead of gene expression) or as covariates in the model.
 * The linear model integrating all covariates (and interactions terms as desired) is fit.
 An EM-like approach filters cells that look much more like control cells than perturbed cells

 ### Outputs